ma2za/python-substack/README.md

 followed by your USER_ID and your username: https://substack.com/profile/[USER_ID]-[username]

+## If you don't have a password
+Recently Substack has been setting up new accounts without a password.
+If you sign-out and sign back in it just uses your email address with a "magic" link.

+Set a password:
+ - Sign-out of Substack
+ - At the sign-in page click, "Sign in with password" under the `Email` text box
+ - Then choose, "Set a new password"

+## If you can't find your USER_ID
+If you do not see your USER_ID in the url you can find it through your browsers Developer Tools.
+ - In Substack open your Home, Posts, or Draft page
+ - Open Developer Tools (F12 on Windows, Option + ⌘ + J on Mac).
+ - Go to the Console tab
+ - Paste this command and hit enter: `window._preloads.user.id`
+ - Copy the result into your `.env` file as the USER_ID

 The .env file will be ignored by git but always be careful.

 ---